 With a few minutes to go before insertion, the pilot voiced a warning: “Ten minutes out.”
 Ericksen and the men adjusted their helmets and night-vision devices with their gloves.

 He was all about duty, honor, and country, and expecting less than one hundred percent from his men was an intolerable thought.
-He trusted his men and knew should he get injured or killed in action, they would never leave him behind, nor would he them.
+He trusted his men and knew should he get injured or killed in action, they would never leave him behind.
 Failure wasn’t in his vocabulary.

 The helo approached the Infrared Landing Zone (LZ), which glowed on a plateau two kilometers from the village where the high-value targets were reported to be staying.
 The air turbulence shook the helo as it hovered forty feet above the landing zone, kicking up dust, sand, and rocks.
 The men fast-roped to the ground on the plateau perched above the village, which stood over 3,000 feet in elevation.